Privacy Policy

 Supervisory Authority.
 If you are located in the European Economic Area, Switzerland, the United Kingdom or Brazil, you have the right to lodge a complaint with a supervisory authority if you believe our processing of your personal information violates applicable law.

-Changes to our Privacy Policy.
-We may revise this Privacy Policy from time to time in our sole discretion.
-If there are any material changes to this Privacy Policy, we will notify you as required by applicable law.
-You understand and agree that you will be deemed to have accepted the updated Privacy Policy if you continue to use our Services after the new Privacy Policy takes effect.
+Changes to our Privacy Notice.
+We may revise this Privacy Notice from time to time in our sole discretion.
+If there are any material changes to this Privacy Notice, we will notify you as required by applicable law.
+You understand and agree that you will be deemed to have accepted the updated Privacy Notice if you continue to use our Services after the new Privacy Notice takes effect.

-If you have general questions about our privacy practices, this Privacy Policy, or your data privacy, please contact us at:
+If you have general questions about our privacy practices, this Privacy Notice, or your data privacy, please contact us at:

 Doppler